bachya/pinpress/README.md

 * The `default_tags` key can be overridden by the `-t` flag.
 * The `default_num_results` key can be overridden by the `-n` flag.

-# Bachya Productions Link Mash Config File
+# Link Mash Config File

 For your reference, here's my `~/.pinpress` (which is used to generate a [Link Mash on my blog](http://www.bachyaproductions.com/tag/link-mash/ "Bachya Productions Link Mash Archives")):